 Who we are:

 Bentham’s Farm is a tiny student-led farm created in 2012.
-We meet up on Saturday mornings in our space next to the tennis courts at Ifor Evans hall, 109 Camden road.
+We meet up on Sunday mornings 10am-1pm in our space next to the tennis courts at Ifor Evans hall, 109 Camden road.
 However, you can access the space anytime to get out of the city.
 The farm is not only a society but a real community.
 We welcome everyone, with any level of gardening or farming ability!
 We believe that getting outside, your hands in the dirt, not only nurtures the soil but your mind and body as well.
 It’s not just about the plants and growing food.
 It’s about the peace and quiet of a green space and warm company.

 - Build Skills and Foster Confidence in Growing Activities